austindrenski/AD.DatabaseManagementApi/README.md

     {
         // Add one record to the context
         Context.Table1.Add(...);

-        return 1;
+        // Return the number of records affected return 1;
     }
 }

+public class Service2 : Service1 { }
 ```
 ### Console implementation:
 The ```DbManagementController``` should be used wrapped in a ```using``` block.
 Services can be added to the controller by calling the ```Message(...)``` method.
 These services are added to the controller's queue and invoked consecutively when the controller's ```Invoke()``` method is called.